sstaub/LCDi2c/README.md

 # Arduino LCD I2C library for HD47780

 This library is for the HD47780 LCDs with I2C interface for use with Arduino.
-The most difference to the original LiquidCrystal library from Arduino is a new API and this library supports *printf()* functionality.
+The most difference to the original LiquidCrystal library from Arduino is a new API and this library supports *printf()* functionality.<br>
-When using PlatformIO, to support *float* you must add following line in platformio.ini
+When using PlatformIO, to support *float* you must add following line in platformio.ini for AVR devices
 ```
 #build_flags = -Wl,-u,vfprintf -lprintf_flt -lm
 ```